galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 You can always return to your analysis view by clicking on Home icon {% icon galaxy-home %} (**Analyze Data** on older versions of Galaxy) in the top menu bar.

-## Convert your analysis history into a workflow
+## Converting your analysis history into a workflow

 When you look carefully at your history, you can see that it contains all the steps of our analysis, from the beginning to the end.
 By building this history we have actually built a complete record of our analysis with Galaxy preserving all parameter settings applied at every step.
 But when you receive new data, or a new report is requested, it would be tedious to do each step over again.
 Wouldn't it be nice to just convert this history into a workflow that we will be able to execute again and again?